 Q: Where is Wonder School located?
 On Monday-Wednesday, Wonder School meets at its dedicated classroom at The Childhood League Center, 674 Cleveland Avenue, Columbus.
 On Thursdays, Wonder School meets at Columbus Museum of Art, 480 E. Broad Street, Columbus.

 Q: When does Wonder School meet?
 Wonder School is a part-time program, 9AM-12PM, Monday through Thursday.
-The school year runs September 4, 2018 through May 9, 2019.
-Wonder School observes winter break from December 17, 2018-January 14, 2019, and spring break from March 11-15, 2019.
+The school year runs September 3, 2019 through May 7, 2020.
+Wonder School observes winter break from December 16, 2019-January 13, 2020, and spring break from March 9-14, 2020.
 Additional holidays are listed on the calendar in the Wonder School Info Packet.

 Q: How much does it cost to send my child to Wonder School?
 Tuition for the nine-month program is $4,050.
 Payment options and deadlines can be found in the Wonder School Application and Family Contract.
 Once your application has been confirmed, a non-refundable registration fee of $50 will be required to secure your child’s spot.

 Q: Do you offer scholarships or other options?
-We are newly-introducing a sliding scale option.
-Call 614.287.5411 to find out more about special tuition rates.
+Yes.
+Full scholarships and sliding scale options are available.
+Call 614.287.5411 to find out more.

 Q: Is transportation provided?
 No; there is no transportation between Wonder School locations.
 Monday-Wednesday, children will learn in the Wonder School spaces at The Childhood League Center; on Thursdays, children will learn in the Columbus Museum of Art.
 Children are to be dropped off and picked up by an authorized adult at the Wonder School site of that day.